 When you contact Technical Support by email, please provide complete information about the problem you're trying to solve.
+They must be able to reproduce the problem exactly from your instructions.
+When you contact them by telephone, you should be sitting at your computer with the program running.

-They must In addition to the built-in links to MuPAD, users familiar with MuPAD can now access MuPAD directly by using Passthru Code to Engine.
+In addition to the built-in links to MuPAD, users familiar with MuPAD can now access MuPAD directly by using Passthru Code to Engine.